-- Nature of the alleged violation(s); - Date, time and place of the alleged violation(s);

-- Maximum sanction applicable if found in violation of the Code; - The student's right to be represented by an attorney or non-attorney advisor; - Options to request accommodations through NDSCS Accessibility Services; and - · Notice that a decision may be made in the students' absence based on the information currently available.
+- Nature of the alleged violation(s); - Date, time and place of the alleged violation(s); - Maximum sanction applicable if found in violation of the Code of Student Conduct; - The student's right to be represented by an attorney or non-attorney advocate; and - Notice that a decision may be made in the students' absence based on the information currently available.

 The College will provide the student oral or written notification of the hearing at least three working days prior to the hearing date.
-Students may choose to consent to a shorter notice period if they chose.
+Students may choose to consent to a shorter notice period.